KingsMMA/SoundHelper/README.md

 ### /block_sound <sound> <volume> <pitch>
 Blocks all sounds that match the given combination.
-Sound is the only required argument, although it can be bypassed with a value of `none` or `null.`
+Sound is the only required argument, although it can be bypassed with a value of `none` or `null`.
 Volume and pitch can be bypassed with negative values.

 If all values are excluded / bypassed, no sounds will be logged.